tektoncd/dashboard/DEVELOPMENT.md

 The dashboard can be accessed by running `kubectl proxy`, which proxies requests through the API Server.
 You can access the web UI at `localhost:8001/api/v1/namespaces/tekton-pipelines/services/tekton-dashboard:http/proxy/`

 Important note: the setting for a CSRF secure cookie must be *false* if you intend to access the Dashboard pod through port-forward.
 Otherwise, it should be true (for example, when using a Route, or Ingress, which is secured with TLS).
+You can disable the Secure attribute on the CSRF cookie by adding `--csrf-secure-cookie=false` in the command line args when starting the dashboard backend.

 ### Redeploy dashboard